 About the University of Nevada School of Medicine

-The University of Nevada School of Medicine announced on June 5 an exciting initiative to further its mission to expand the supply of physicians in Nevada with an agreement with MountainView Hospital. in Las Vegas.
-The program would expand graduate medical education (GME) slots from the current 233 positions in southern Nevada to 380 or more, including in several medical specialties not currently available in the state.
-The total increase of 150 positions will be developed over a five-year window, beginning as early as July, 2016.
+The University of Nevada School of Medicine announced on June 5 an exciting initiative to further its mission to expand the supply of physicians in Nevada with an agreement with MountainView Hospital in Las Vegas.
+The program would expand graduate medical education (GME) slots from the current 233 positions in southern Nevada to 380 or more, including several medical specialties not currently available in the state.
+The plan will increase significantly the number of residency positions over a five-year window, beginning as early as July, 2016.
 All GME positions are open to applicants from any accredited medical school.